Marcia Hutchinson: Early life and education

 Born 11 December 1962, Hutchinson's parents were both part of the Windrush Generation of post-war migrants to the UK.
 She is the seventh of nine children, seven girls and two boys.
 Her younger sister Yvonne Hutchinson, who died in 2015, was a noted housing campaigner in Bradford.
 Her four older siblings remained in Jamaica and her parents had five more children in Bradford in the 1960s.
 She grew up in Manningham, Bradford, a deprived area of the city.
 The family later moved to Newby Square, a notorious council estate which was demolished in 1987.
-Marcia's father died aged 56 when she was 14 and her mother struggled to bring up five children as a single parent.

-Marcia attended Belle Vue Girl's Comprehensive School in Bradford.
+Hutchinson attended Belle Vue Girl's Comprehensive School in Bradford.
 She was the first pupil from the school to be admitted to Oxford University attending Brasenose College from 1982 to 1985 reading jurisprudence.
-After attending the College of Law in Lancaster Gate, Marcia qualified as a solicitor in 1986 and worked for a number of firms specialising in Town and Country Planning, first In the City in London and then in Leeds.
+After attending the College of Law in Lancaster Gate, Hutchinson qualified as a solicitor in 1986 and worked for a number of firms specialising in Town and Country Planning, first In the City in London and then in Leeds.

 Publishing

 After her two daughters were born, Hutchinson changed careers and founded Primary Colours, a multicultural educational publishing and training company based in Huddersfield.
 The company operated between 1997 and 2014 publishing a range of books and teaching packs as well as delivering Theatre in Education, INSET training on diversity and cultural diversity projects in schools and other educational settings around the country.
 These included The Journey, a teaching pack based on the stories of Windrush Migrants to Yorkshire published to mark the 50th Anniversary of the Empire Windrush arriving in the UK, with a foreword written by Paul Boateng MP.

 Going and Coming - a digital project and teaching pack which enabled children to record their family's migration stories, with a foreword written by Hilary Benn MP.

 The Adventures of Ottobah Cugoano - which told the story of an enslaved boy brought to the UK who campaigned against slavery.
 The Foreword for the pack was written by then Minister for Culture David Lammy MP.

 Did you Know? - A teaching pack documenting the contribution of Black and Asian Asian people to the UK.
 The series was the brainchild of Headteacher Shazia Azhar MBE who became a director of Primary Colours and wrote a number of resources for the company.

-Marcia was awarded an MBE in the Queens Birthday Honours list in 2010 for services to cultural diversity.
+Hutchinson was awarded an MBE in the Queens Birthday Honours list in 2010 for services to cultural diversity.